willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 ## Recreation Room

-## Hideout Recreational Area

 On the opposite side of the wall that opens out of the cellar will be a common or recreation room of sorts.
 This area is well-lit, contrary to the cellar, and looks like it sees regular use - there will be furniture placed around the room, a small kitchen-like area, and several bookcases and desks.
 The desk directly opposite the entrance from the cellar will have the gang's coded logbook, and the unencrypted copy that they are creating as fake evidence against Faire.
-The table in the middle / centre of the room will have [Carlton's letter to Groubun](FIXME) on it, asking for the [potion to revert Faire's form](../items/potion-of-corporeal-resetting.md).
+The table in the middle / centre of the room will have [Carlton's letter to Groubun](#carltons-letter) on it, asking for the [potion to revert Faire's form](../items/potion-of-corporeal-resetting.md).
 The board will also have recent additions to the usual gang marks, including one that has been recently added to implicate Faire.

 There will be at least two gang members present in the recreation room.